Ryzen-thor/branchTutorial/Readme.md

 Review the Readme by pull, now I am pushing themy local changes to remote repo.

 Now I am adding the text in Readme in testing branch.
 This will diff the master with testing branch.
 Then I will change other files in master branch to do ort merge.

+So now adding text from testingBranch same way did for mster branch.
+Now this will create the merge conflict"